This post may contain affiliate links. Please read my full disclosure

 There’s one problem with this line of work, though.
 Sorting through a bunch of companies trying to find the best paying transcription jobs can suck !

 That’s why we did it for you.
-We took a hard look at several places where you can make money doing transcription and sorted them by highest payers.
+We took a hard look at the best known places where you can make money doing transcription and sorted them by highest payers.

 Let’s back up a sec.
 What is an audio file, you ask ?
 It’s the backbone of transcription.
 You listen to a file and type out what you hear.
 Don’t worry, I’ll explain it in greater detail later.